LaryngectomyComplete laryngectomy; Partial laryngectomy

 Before the Procedure

-- A complete physical exam and blood tests
+- A complete physical exam and blood tests.
+Imaging studies may be performed.

 - A visit with a speech therapist and a swallowing therapist to prepare for changes after surgery